SeanRavenhill/dotslash-assessment/README.md

 # Sean Ravenhill | Dotslash Assessment - Front End Dev | reway, - E-commerce Store Front

-This project was presented to me as an assessment task to gauge my skills and fundamentals in front end development.
+This project was presented as an assessment task to gauge my skills and fundamentals in front end development by Werner Griesel at https://dotslash.digital/.
-Below is a template markdown document that I will populate as I progress into the project.

 ## Table of contents